What to Expect Flying QF1 from Sydney to London via Singapore

 In-Flight Meals on QF1

-The meals you’re served will depend on your class of travel.
-All passengers are served a full meal after departure from Sydney, followed by a light refreshment before landing in Singapore.
+The cabin crew serve all passengers a full meal after departure from Sydney, followed by a light refreshment before landing in Singapore.
 A late dinner is then served after departure from Singapore, followed finally by a full breakfast around two hours before arriving in London.
+The exact meals and drinks available will depend on your class of travel.

 You can see an example of a Business Class menu from QF1 on AFF’s Qantas Business Class meals & menus thread.